-On October 23rd the Global Tourism Economy Forum (GTEF) held its seventh edition in Macao and examined in depth the impact of the strategic tourism collaboration between the European Union (EU) and China in the 2018 EU-China Tourism Year (2018 ECTY).
+On October 23rd and 24th the Global Tourism Economy Forum (GTEF) held its seventh edition in Macao and examined in depth the impact of the strategic tourism collaboration between the European Union (EU) and China in the 2018 EU-China Tourism Year (2018 ECTY).
 Boosting visitor numbers and investment in the EU and China was a major focus of the event in Macao.

 “The EU itself and China respectively are the two largest regions in terms of either the outbound travelling figures as well as the capability of welcoming travellers to those regions,” explained Pansy Ho, Vice Chairman and Secretary-General of GTEF.

 “Both places have also gone through a really robust period of building up their very strong relations.
 I see that, in fact, the growth will continue.”

 Eric Philippart, Special Counselor for the 2018 ECTY, explained the priorities as part of the partnership.